Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Hey."

 Warm lips on his cheek jolted him out of his half-sleep.
-It was...mid-afternoon, maybe?
+It was... mid-afternoon, maybe?
 The blackout curtain keeping the room dark wasn’t a perfect fit for the window, and it left a thin line of bright light on the wall, with Marty’s silhouette in front.

 *God,* she was so fucking *beautiful.* Exactly the right mix of hard-bodied and womanly, and her favorite black silk bathrobe did a lot more to show than to hide.
 No makeup on her face today, but she really didn’t need it, with skin like hers.
-She smelled of cocoa butter, and something that smelled...really nice.
+She smelled of cocoa butter, and something that smelled... really nice.
 Subtle, but it was there.

 There was another smell on the air too.
 One his lizard-brain couldn’t ignore.